-HLPFI takes a look at the companies shortlisted for the Port/Terminal Operator of the Year award for the Heavy Lift Awards 2020.
+The HLPFI team reviews the entries that were shortlisted for the Port/Terminal Operator of the Year award.

 The judges were looking for a port or terminal operator that has demonstrated its heavy lift cargo handling capabilities, either by the investment in new equipment and facilities, maintenance of existing facilities or developments in innovative technology to optimise loading procedures.

 Located in Umm Qasr, Iraq, Basra Gateway Terminal (BGT) – operated by International Container Terminal Services Inc. (ICTSI) – impressed our judges with its development since its opening in 2014.
 With ICTSI’s investment in infrastructure, capacity and expertise, the handling of container, project and ro-ro cargoes has considerably increased.
 The modern facilities and systems are up to international standards, allowing the flow of goods in and out of Iraq to flourish.

 Also securing a place on this year’s shortlist is Logistec – one of the largest terminal operators in North America, with operations spanning 79 terminals and 53 ports.
 Logistec specialises in the safe and efficient handling of over-dimensional and project cargoes, including wind energy components such as blades, towers and nacelles for wind OEM’s, forwarders, shippers and carriers alike.
 This experience is backed up by Logistec’s continual investment in its facilities, equipment and fleets, as well as its industry leading HSEQ programmes.